ctdarwell/TASSELmanip/README.md

 The primary program cited in Korinsak et al. plots Table S1 using an output file of Tassel (Bradbury et al Bioinformatics 2007) results and a list of MSU pseudogenes (http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/).
 You can alter the file names etc manually, or alternatively, the command `python tassel2geneTable_msu7.v1.0.py -h` in a terminal will give a list of argument options to set file names, thresholds (false discovery rate vs. bootstrap), output files prefix, and an option to output a full (somewhat unwieldy) results table.

 There should be five columns in the Tassel results file names: ['Trait', 'Marker', 'Chr', 'Pos', 'p'].
-If not contact me and I will help to generalise the program to accommodate different Tassel output formats.
+If not contact me and I will help to generalise the program to accommodate different Tassel or other GWAS output formats.
 The Tassel file should be tab separated.

 MSU gene list is as per downloaded format (reduced here as 'genes.csv').
 NB runtime may take several (i.e. 3-4) hours (may parallelise in future).
 The files 'genes.csv' & 'tassel.txt' are redacted/reduced test run files to be placed in the same directory as the program scripts.
 It should run out of the box.